 It's better to take the backup of your whole website and its database.
 You can also backup your WordPress theme.

-To edit this file, you can edit choose the Edit link shown in the main navigation menu or you can just right-click and choose to Edit.
+To edit this file, you can edit choose the Edit link shown in the main navigation menu or

 A new tab will appear to you with all the codes.